 Water use and pumping costs

-The Nicholson River Winery has been using trickle irrigation for almost 30 years.
-The first vines planted relied soley on rainfall.
+The Nicholson River Winery has been using trickle irrigation for that time.
+The first vines planted relied solely on rainfall.
 This enabled them to establish a deep root system.
-"They are still producing the best fruit on the property," Ken said.
+'They are still producing the best fruit on the property,' Ken said.

 The NIS combines the transparency of surface drip irrigation and water savings through reduced evaporation and competition from summer grasses that subsurface irrigation provides.
 The NIS does this by using 13mm or 19mm irrigation lines with pressure compensation drippers that are located at each vine and drip inside a 40mm PVC pipe.